10 Tips for Preventing Dementia-Related Falls

 As a person living with dementia may have more sensitivity to noise, you should try and decrease the level of white noise and loud sounds around them.
 If the noise level becomes too much, it can cause anxiety and nervousness – which can make a person with dementia unsteady on their feet.

 For an older person who is at risk of falling, being able to quickly and easily call for help is vital.
-Consider various forms of remote care technology, such as a fall alert bracelet or auto detector, which can be used in case of an emergency.
+Our dementia care experts recommend various forms of remote care technology, such as a fall alert bracelet or auto detector, which can be used in case of an emergency.

 What a person wears on their feet can represent a major fall risk.
 If a shoe can easily slip off, it can cause them to trip.
 However, a person living with dementia may struggle with complicated articles of clothing that involve buttons or laces.
 Shoes with Velcro fastenings are a good solution, making footwear easy to take on and off, but also safely securing it to their feet.